JasonMorgan/kpack-getting-started/README.md

 # Getting Started With Kpack

+Getting ready to get your toes wet with kpack but intimidated about where and how to start?
+This repo has you covered!
+We're currently configured to work with kpack release 0.0.8 but we'll try and keep up to date with releases as they come out.

 ## Resources

 * kpack release
   * https://github.com/pivotal/kpack/releases
     * release.yaml
     * logs
+      * You need this utility in your path top easily view logs from the builds.
 * kpack install
   * https://github.com/pivotal/kpack/blob/master/docs/install.md
 * kpack tutorial
   * https://github.com/pivotal/kpack/blob/master/docs/tutorial.md
 * A default [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/)
+  * we need this to dynamically provision volumes

 ## Goals